lkgatesman/lkgatesman/README.md

-- 👋 Hi, I’m @lkgatesman, a CompSci student at NYU.
+- 👋 Hi, I’m @lkgatesman.
-- My website: lkgatesman.github.io
-- 📫 How to reach me: lkg282@nyu.edu, laurenkgatesman@gmail.com, or 717-609-6926.

 <!---
 lkgatesman/lkgatesman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.